-The data also showed that the marketing, PR and advertising industry was among the most toxic areas to work in, with 87.5% of people having experienced such an environment during their career.
+The data also showed that the marketing, PR, and advertising industry was among the most toxic areas to work in, with 87.5% of people have experienced such an environment during their career.

 Make your career choice

-Follow the above steps and you’ll hopefully have settled upon a career that will suit and fulfil you, making it easy to get up and work every day.
+Follow the above steps and you’ll hopefully have settled upon a career that will suit and fulfill you, making it easy to get up and work every day.